 5. Security Decision Area

-Once you’ve worked with your teams to select the implementation technology, it is time to decide how to secure each layer of the stack.
+Once you’ve worked with your teams to select the implementation technology, it is time to decide how to secure each stack layer.

 Related posts: